 Electric toothbrush

-An electric toothbrush prevents wear on the gums and teeth that can lead to sensitivity.
+An electric toothbrush prevents wear on the gums and teeth, which can lead to sensitivity.
 It does the job for you and moves properly to avoid gum wear.

 An electric toothbrush with a small head is essential to contour effectively around the teeth and gums.
 A small brush head is key.